Cil-liers/password_generator/README.md

 # password_generator
-This is a python project learnt through Angela Yu's 100 days of code Udemy course.
 This project is a password manager using the python package tkinter.
+I built this project through the help of Angela Yu's python bootcamp course on Udemy.